Capri205/OBJoinCommands/README.md

 objc del world world 2 - will remove the command at sequence number 2 for the overworld.

+objc set delay 400 - will set the global delay to 400 ticks or 20 seconds.
+Default value is 20 ticks or 1 second.

 Currently any command that fails will fail silently but will be logged by the server.

 Shorthands:<br />